aimms/documentation/httpclient/usage.rst

 -------

 The most important setter from :ref:`Request Getters and Setters <HTTPClient_API_RequestGettersAndSetters>` is the function ``request_setURL``.
 Without it the request cannot be invoked.
-The second argument of this function is the url string.
+The second argument of this function is the URL string.
-Because of its importance, this url string will be cleaned and corrected to always end up with a valid URL.
-If that is not possible the url string is rejected and the URL stays unspecified.
+Because of its importance, this URL string will be cleaned and corrected to always end up with a valid URL.
+If that is not possible the URL string is rejected and the URL stays unspecified.

 Cleaning
     Redundant elements are removed.